CONNECTING STAFF AND VISITORS TO EACH OTHER AND TO THE TREES

-The Woodland Trust’s new offices are on a greenfield site and we were keen to create a ‘woodland experience’ from the moment people arrive.
-Staff and visitors are welcomed through a central garden space planted with birch trees, which encourages a range of interactions by providing both an informal meeting area and a place for eating lunch outdoors.
+Staff and visitors to the Woodland Trust are welcomed through a central garden space planted with birch trees.
+By providing both an informal meeting area and a place for eating lunch outdoors.
+The symbolic 'woodland' encourages conversations and connection.